freedomofpress/securedrop-docs/docs/source/source.rst

 -------------------

-SecureDrop is a tool that news organizations and NGOs use that enables secure and anonymous communication between whistleblowers and *journalists*.
+SecureDrop is a tool that news organizations and NGOs use that enables secure and anonymous communication between whistleblowers and *Journalists*.
 No personal information is collected; information submitted to SecureDrop is encrypted, and SecureDrop is not a “cloud” service.
 If you don't have sensitive information to send to a news organization, it may be okay to use a traditional